-The S-CSCF shall support the ability to translate the E.164 address contained in a Request-URI in the non-SIP URI "tel:" format RFC 3966 [15] to a SIP routable SIP URI using an ENUM DNS translation mechanism with the format as specified in RFC 2916 [16], (E.164 number and DNS).
-If this translation fails, then the session may be routed to the PSTN or appropriate notification shall be sent to the mobile.
+The S-CSCF shall support the ability to translate the E.164 address contained in a Request-URI in the non-SIP URI Tel: URI format IETF RFC 3966 [15] to a SIP routable SIP URI using an ENUM DNS translation mechanism with the format as specified in IETF RFC 3761 [16].
+If this translation fails, then the session may be routed to the PSTN or appropriate notification shall be sent to the mobile, depending on network operator configuration..